Dynasty

 The Age of Warring States (c.481- 221BCE)

-Many regional states formed as the Zhou Dynasty the Mandate of Heaven.
-This is why the Zhou Dynasty overlaps the Age of Warring States for more than two centuries.
+Many regional states formed as the Zhou Dynasty lost the Mandate of Heaven.
+This is why the Zhou Dynasty overlaps the Age of Warring States for over two centuries.

 Qin (221-206BCE)